 Sugar Industry and Coronary Heart Disease Research

 They reviewed documents from the Sugar Research Foundation and found some interesting things.
 The documents were intended to single out fat as the reason we get heart disease, not sugar.
 The president of the foundation tried to get us to eat lower fat diets to increase the purchasing of sugar products.
 Sugar is included in any overly processed food such as breads, pastas, cookies, cakes, bars, cereals, low-fat products like yogurt, or any packaged products in the middle of the grocery store.
 It is in more products than you think.
+How else will food taste good without sugar or fat?
+Leave the fat in!
 Most companies that produce processed foods have to buy sugar to make their food taste better, which is an easy decision because sugar is cheap and that equals more profit for them.

 Why does the sugar industry blame matter?